KristianOellegaard/django-hvad/docs/public/quickstart.rst

 This is the most straightforward way to create a new instance with translated fields.
-Doing it this way avoids the possibility of creating instances with no translation at all, something one usually wants to avoid.
+Doing it this way avoids the possibility of creating instances with no translation at all, which would be an error.

 Once we have an instance, we can add new translations.
 Let's add some French::